|Package name||DNS Server|

 The Synology NAS you install the DNS Server on must have a static IP address on your local network.
 You can check and set this via Control Panel > Network > Network Interface tab.
 Select the network interface and click Edit.

-You either have set a manual configuration, or you choose the automatic configuration (DHCP).
+You either have set a manual configuration or choose the automatic configuration (DHCP).
 Still, you have made a reservation for the network interface in the DHCP server of your network, typically your internet router or both (reservation and manual configuration).

 The configuration of a DNS Server fully depends on what you want to achieve with it.
 There are three parts.